G-Siu/Personal-Projects/J's DnD Seshes/README.md

 ### Session 1

 <div style="text-align: justify">
-  Ok, I can't find a summary of session 1, so I'll give you a quick rundown of what I remember.
+  I can't find a summary of session 1, so I'll give you a quick rundown of what I remember.
 So in the city of Mythrandir, on the continent of Terra, a team are being assembled by Akra, a teifling fighter and leader of the Slayers Take (a group that procures rare things for profit).
 Jessi (me) posing as a